Introduction

 -

-Tying directly to live electrical cables: Always leave some space to avoid wire damage or heat stress
+Tying directly to live electrical cables – leave space to prevent damage.

 -